Homelite / Fisher Pierce Outboard Manuals

 In the early 1960's Homelite developed a derivative of the Crosley engine into a successful 4-stroke outboard engine.
 This Homelite 4-stroke outboard ingenuity was years ahead of its time.

-Then the four-cycle outboard was pretty much forgotten for more than a decade until another small car automaker, Honda, adapted their four-cycle car engine to marine use in the 1980's.
+The four-cycle outboard was then pretty much forgotten for more than a decade until another small car automaker, Honda, adapted their four-cycle car engine to marine use in the 1980's.

-These days, six decades after first appearing on the market, Homelite Grand Prix and Deluxe along with the Fisher Pierce Bearcat outboards have made a bit of a comeback in popularity among vintage boat and outboard enthusiasts and collectors.
+These days, six decades after first appearing on the market, the 460 series Homelite Grand Prix and Deluxe along with the Fisher Pierce Bearcat outboards have made a bit of a comeback in popularity among vintage boat and outboard collector enthusiasts.

 Fisher Pierce Bearcat 85 HP Outboard